Galactic habitable zone

+This infographic features artist's concept views of our Milky Way galaxy: face-on at the left and edge-on at the right.
+It highlights different galactic environments that could influence the development of planets and potentially life.

 In astrobiology and planetary astrophysics, the galactic habitable zone is the region of a galaxy in which life is most likely to develop.
 The concept of a galactic habitable zone analyzes various factors, such as metallicity (the presence of elements heavier than hydrogen and helium) and the rate and density of major catastrophes such as supernovae, and uses these to calculate which regions of a galaxy are more likely to form terrestrial planets, initially develop simple life, and provide a suitable environment for this life to evolve and advance.
 According to research published in August 2015, very large galaxies may favor the birth and development of habitable planets more than smaller galaxies.
 In the case of the Milky Way, its galactic habitable zone is commonly believed to be an annulus with an outer radius of about 10 kpc and an inner radius close to the Galactic Center (with both radii lacking hard boundaries).

 Galactic habitable-zone theory has been criticized due to an inability to accurately quantify the factors making a region of a galaxy favorable for the emergence of life.
 In addition, computer simulations suggest that stars may change their orbits around the galactic center significantly, therefore challenging at least part of the view that some galactic areas are necessarily more life-supporting than others.